How To Shake Cocktails Like A Pro

 KEY TAKEAWAYS

-• Practising shaking using step-by-step guides will help you become a pro shaker.
+- Practicing your shaking and building your shaker stamina will help you become a pro shaker.